The Week Junior’s editor-in-chief, Anna Bassi, explains why your magazine will be delivered unwrapped from now on.

 We had hundreds of responses and I am very happy to say that the answer was overwhelmingly “YES!”, so that is what we are going to do from now on.
 On behalf of The Week Junior team, I’d like to thank everyone who took the time to let us know what they thought of the trial – you have all played an important part in helping us to make this change."

-The Week Junior is currently delivered to around 67,000 homes every week, so removing the wrapper means we’ll reduce plastic waste by more than three million wrappers a year.
+The Week Junior is currently delivered to over 97,000 homes every week, so removing the wrapper means we’ll reduce plastic waste by more than three million wrappers a year.
 That’s at least 10 tonnes of plastic that will no longer be at risk of polluting the environment.
 It’s a brilliantly simple solution that will definitely make a difference.

 Want to know how you and your family can make a difference?
 Download our poster - 10 challenges to help fight plastic pollution.